 If you have a family history of spinal muscular atrophy, your chances of being a carrier are greater than average.
-In making reproductive decisions, it may be helpful to consult with your physician to learn what mutation(s) are common in your family.
-Once your family mutation(s) are known, an appropriate test for your situation may be determined:
+In making reproductive decisions, it may be helpful to consult with your physician and/or genetic counselor to learn what mutation(s) are common in your family.
+Once your family mutation(s) are known, an appropriate genetic test for your situation may be determined:

 - If your family mutation(s) are SMN1 deletions, then copy number testing may be appropriate for you

 - If your family mutation(s) include a more subtle change in the gene, then your physician and the laboratory may decide whether testing can be done to look for that specific change

 If you are unable to obtain your family mutation(s) information, you can still have a copy number test performed.
 Your chance of being a carrier (before you have testing) will be calculated from your family history.
 If your results are normal, your chance of being a carrier may be lower.